rbonvall/nq/README.md

 More features to come.

-All searches start from the current directory and are case insensitive.
+All searches start from the current directory.
+Search is case-insensitive unless there is at least one upper-case letter in the pattern.

 Installation
 ------------